TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

 The option to use the combined modifier bit instead of a modifier byte, is used in the top row Cut-Copy-Paste keys, and also for some of the pre-programmed examples for the M1-M12 keys.

-Macros sent to the PC from the built-in keyboard will be saved to file KeyBrdMacro2 and if so selected, assigned to key [M2] if of the modifiers type, and is saved as KeyBrdMacro1 and assigned to key [M1], if of the sequence type (200 chars max).
-Press [Up] after sending the macros to the PC to assign them to [M1] or [M2].
-Chaining macros of both types are planned.
+Macros sent to the PC from the built-in keyboard will be saved to file KeyBrdMacroX X=1-12, and if selected, assigned to key [MX].
+Press [Up] after sending the macros to the PC to assign them to [MX]key.
+Chaining macros are planned.

 F1-F12 keys are sent as keycodes (simultaneous) and not keypress types - to send [F3] open the macro keyboard then press [NXT]3x[1F3]3x[ADD][EXE].
 Press [Up] to assign it to key [M2].
 Once assigned it will survive a reboot.